 Raised in California, New York, and Massachusetts, Pamela also holds a B.A. in English Literature.
 She loves cooking, sewing, walking, foreign films, the SF Giants, spending time with her husband, and visiting their daughters who now live in Los Angeles.

 Danielle Lange, Afternoon Program Teacher

 Danielle has been teaching young children since 2010, after working many years in the food and wine industry.
 She earned her Master’s degree in Early Childhood Education from Brooklyn College.
 During her studies, Danielle did field work in and was exposed to many different approaches to early education.
-This indluded working as a substitute teacher for a play-based preschool in Brooklyn for over two years, as well as working as a student teacher in a progressive, constuctivist-based Kindergarten program.
+This included working as a substitute teacher for a play-based preschool in Brooklyn for over two years, as well as working as a student teacher in a progressive, constructivist Kindergarten program.
 Since moving to California, Danielle has focused on working with children aged 2-5.
-She has come to love in-depth, child-driven project work and has experiencee implementing the Reggio approach.
+She has come to love in-depth, child-driven project work and has experience implementing the Reggio approach.
 Danielle is very passionate about art and places a strong emphasis on meaningful studio experiences in which children gain competency and confidence in using various art media.
 She believes art is a powerful form of communication with children.

 Danielle also believes in the importance of supporting children’s social-emotional development.
 She takes great satisfaction in helping children learn to identify, express, and manage their emotions as well as how to resolve conflict.
 Danielle is certified in Children’s Yoga and regularly implements mindfulness strategies to help children navigate their experiences.